aras-p/aras-p.hugo/content/cv.md

 #### 2022 - now

 Not working anywhere!
-I am contributing a bit to [Blender](https://www.blender.org/) at several other open source projects.
+I am contributing a bit to [Blender](https://www.blender.org/) and several other open source projects.
 I quite like it so far and not looking for a "real" job :)

 #### 2006 - 2021